rodriguezjaniece08/TCP_W0/README.md

 * Hide Box 1 - Hide Box 3 : button should hide corresponding box while keeping layout the same when clicked

-* Hide All : button should hide all boxes, but still keeping layout the same when clicked
+* Hide All : button should hide all boxes, while still keeping layout the same when clicked

 * Show All : button should re-show any or all hidden boxes when clicked